 Far under the ground, currents in lava from the Earth’s core shift the continents and raise mountains.

-Our planet is alive with the flow of heat.
+Our planet is alive thanks to the flow caused by heat.

 On a gas planet like Jupiter, the currents create beautiful colours as if from an artist’s brushstrokes – whose paintbrush is larger than the entire Earth.

-The only difference between these ‘states’ is how far apart their atoms or molecules have been pushed by heat (and also pressure).
-But the extra space between atoms in gasses and liquids lets them flow.
+The only difference between gasses, liquids, and solids (called ‘states’) is how far apart their atoms or molecules have been pushed by heat (and also pressure).

 When atoms in a material do not vibrate at all, it has a temperature of ‘absolute zero’.
 It can’t get any colder.
 But from this starting point, temperature creates a very long spectrum.
 As far as we know, there may be no limit to how hot something can get in the universe.

-- 273.15° Celcius, (-459.67° Fahrenheit).
+- -273.15° Celcius, (-459.67° Fahrenheit).
 Absolute zero.
 The coldest possible temperature.
-It is when atoms and molecules stop moving altogether (though quantum mechanical particles inside them still keep going).
+It is when atoms and molecules stop moving altogether (though quantum mechanical particles inside them will keep going).

 - 0°C (32°F).
 Melting point of ice.